Hmayak Siras

-Hmayak Siras (born Hmayak Sahaki Voskanian (Հմայակ Սահակի Ոսկանյան); 15 February 1902 – 16 August 1983) was an Armenian writer, editor, and translator.
+Hmayak Siras (born Hmayak Sahaki Voskanian (Հմայակ Սահակի Ոսկանյան); 15 February 1902 – 14 August 1983) was an Armenian writer, editor, and translator.
 He is regarded as a significant figure in the development of twentieth-century Armenian literature.
 He was a member of the USSR Writers' Union and served twice as the executive secretary of the Writers Union of Armenia.

 Early life and career

 Hmayak Siras was born Hmayak Sahaki Voskanian on 15 February 1902 in Karakilisa, a small town in Alashkert municipality in the historical region of Western Armenia (now part of Turkey).
 His parents were Sahak and Mariza Voskanian.
 He was the first of five children.
 His parents encouraged his love of literature, art, and music.
 He studied at a local school until the age of fourteen, when the Armenian genocide forced his family to flee to Tbilisi, the capital of Georgia.

 In 1921, Siras returned to Armenia with his family.
 He enrolled at Yerevan State University, where he graduated from the History and Literature Department in 1925.
 He graduated from the MSU Faculty of Journalism at Moscow State University in 1932.

 In 1922, Siras published his first story, "In a Boiling Cauldron," in Yerevan magazine Murch.
 Between 1922 and 1940, Siras continued to publish novels and short stories, ranging from strictly realistic to those incorporating legendary elements.
+In 1936, he published a story in Kurmanji called "Letîfe".
 By this time, he had adopted the pen name Hmayak Siras, which he took from the Henryk Sienkiewicz novel Kamo Ridge.

 During this period, Siras worked as a journalist and editor at various newspapers and magazines in Armenia.
 From 1939 to 1941, Voskanian served as the Executive Secretary of the Writers' Union of Armenia.